exsprites/cordova-plugin-game-center/README.md

+# [WIP] This version is a copy for my own purpose - won't be maintained

+This is my fork to combine various forks to my personal super fork which contains the features I need right now in the way I need them.
+Expects the docs to be outdated.

 ## Game Center Plugin for Apache Cordova [![npm version](https://badge.fury.io/js/cordova-plugin-game-center.svg)](http://badge.fury.io/js/cordova-plugin-game-center)

 This plugin allows developers to utilise the iOS Game Center in their Cordova / PhoneGap app.